-Long Term Care Insurance Texas Partnership Companies and Quotes
+Texas Long Term Care Insurance Partnership, Cost and Companies

-Planning ahead for future long term care needs is a key part of retirement planning.
-Many people have had first-hand experience with a loved one who needed long term care services.
+Planning ahead for future long term care needs is key for a secure retirement.
+Many people have had first-hand experience with a loved one who needed long term healthcare services.
 These experiences emphasize the reality of the financial and emotional stress when a loved one needs long term care.

 A long term care plan can protect your retirement assets.
 Plus it gives you the peace of mind, knowing you can cover the cost of long term care if you need it in the future.
 Long term care insurance also protects your family from having to be caregivers.
 And it enables you to choose where you’ll receive any care needed in later years.

 CLICK HERE For Texas Long Term Care Insurance Quotes.
 We’ll give you quotes and comparisons for the leading LTC insurance companies in Texas.

 Someone turning age 65 today has about a 70 percent chance of needing some type of long term care during their lifetime.
 While one-third may never need long term care, 20 percent will need it for longer than 5 years.
 The average length of time people need long term care services is 3 years.1

 In 2022, the average cost for 3 years of long term care in Texas is $255,321 ($85,107 per year).
 That cost is projected to be $461,139 ($153,713 per year) in 2042.2

 And it’s not only seniors that need long term care.
 Over 35 percent of people currently receiving long term care services are between 18 and 64.3

 Medicare is the federal health insurance program for people over 65 and for some younger people with disabilities.
 But, Medicare does not pay for most long term care services.
 Specifically, Medicare does not pay for custodial care which makes up over 90% of long term care.